A balanced diet is one that includes:

 Balancing each meal with the proper food groups and the correct amount of food is the start of a balanced diet.
 At first, you will need to plan each meal.
-Once you are more comfortable with food groups and portion sizes, it will be easier to create balanced meals.
-Some key tips from the United States Department of Agriculture (USDA) include:
+When you are more comfortable with food groups and portion sizes, it will be easier to create balanced meals.
+Some key tips from the US Department of Agriculture (USDA) include:

-Choose My Plate is a website of the USDA.
+Choose My Plate is a USDA website.
 It can help you identify foods by their food group and show how much of each food to include in a meal.

-There are two main types of grains : refined and whole.
-Refined grains are are grain products missing the nutritional elements of the whole grain because of processing.
+There are 2 main types of grains: refined and whole.
+Refined grains are grain products missing the nutritional elements of the whole grain because of processing.
 Enriched grains are processed grains that have nutrients like vitamins, folic acid, and iron added back in.

 Whole grains are in their natural form with the entire grain seed, which includes the bran, germ, and endosperm.
 Whole grains come in a many varieties.
 You may see labels with the words cracked, crushed, or flaked.
 Many grains are also a source of dietary fiber.

 Labels are not always what they seem, so learn to read them in order to increase your food knowledge.
 For example, whole wheat bread is not the same as whole grain bread.
 Whole grain should be the first ingredient on the list.
 Ideally, food should have as few ingredients as possible.
 The more ingredients a product has, the more processed and less natural it is.